THIS WEEK IN IMMIGRATION

 Background.
 As introduced in the Senate, the text of S. Con.
 Res.
 5 was almost identical to the text of H. Con.
 Res.
 11, the Fiscal Year 2021 budget resolution, which the House passed on Wednesday, February 3, 2021.

-The measure is a "skinny budget resolution" designed to provide a vehicle for facilitating enactment of a budget reconciliation bill that would be comprised of President Biden's COVID-19 relief proposals.
+a "skinny budget resolution" designed to provide a vehicle for facilitating enactment of a budget reconciliation bill that would be comprised of President Biden's COVID-19 relief proposals.

 As adopted by the House and Senate, the measure includes "reconciliation instructions" to 11 Senate committees and 12 House committees.

-The Senate committees include the Senate Committees on Finance; Health, Education, Labor and Pensions; Banking, Housing and Urban Affairs; Agriculture; Commerce, Science and Transportation; Environment and Public Works; Foreign Relations; Homeland Security and Governmental Affairs; Indian Affairs; Small Business; and Veterans’ Affairs.
+Senate Committees on Finance; Health, Education, Labor and Pensions; Banking, Housing and Urban Affairs; Agriculture; Commerce, Science and Transportation; Environment and Public Works; Foreign Relations; Homeland Security and Governmental Affairs; Indian Affairs; Small Business; and Veterans’ Affairs.

-The House committees include the House committees: the House Committees on Agriculture; Education and Labor; Energy and Commerce; Financial Services; Foreign Affairs; Natural Resources; Oversight and Reform; Science, Space, and Technology; Small Business; Transportation and Infrastructure; Veterans’ Affairs; Ways and Means.
+House committees: the House Committees on Agriculture; Education and Labor; Energy and Commerce; Financial Services; Foreign Affairs; Natural Resources; Oversight and Reform; Science, Space, and Technology; Small Business; Transportation and Infrastructure; Veterans’ Affairs; Ways and Means.

 Together, the reconciliation instructions require the committees to report legislation that would increase the deficit by $1.9 TRILLION in fiscal year 2021.